Package Torello.Java

 method, theread(...)

-that's provided by that same exact class is more difficult to use, and this method is much longer than its correspondingwriteBinary(byte[], String)
+Java provides in that same exact class is more difficult to use.
+This method is much longer than its correspondingwriteBinary(byte[], String)

 method.- Parameters: